Computations in equivariant Gromov-Witten theory of GKM spaces: Applications and examples

 \subsection{Enumerating curves contained in a hyperplane}

 Let us consider the following problem: \begin{question} Let $n,k,$ and $d$ be positive integers.
 How many rational curves of degree $d$ in $\mathbb{P}^n$ pass through a given set of linear subspaces in general position, under the condition that each curve lies entirely within some $k$-dimensional linear subspace? \end{question} We show how {\pkg} answers this question.
-Let us denote by $S$ the flag variety
+Let us denote by $S$ the flag variety $\mathrm{Fl}(1,k,n-k)$ (see Example~\ref{example:def_Fl}), i.e.,

 and by $\pi$ and $\pi'$ the projections to, respectively, $\mathbb{P}^n$ and $G(k+1,n+1)$.
 Note that curve classes in $S$ are given by combinations of classes $\beta$ and $\beta'$ where $\beta$ (resp., $\beta'$) is a line in a fiber of $\pi'$ (resp., $\pi$), see \cite[Section~9.3.1]{3264}.
 In particular, $\pi(\beta)$ is the class of a line and $\pi'(\beta)$ is the class of a point.